manuvarghese0603/RFID_Controlled_AC_applications/README.md

 # RFID_Controlled_AC_applications

 - This project was the part of Arduino bootcamo organized by Team Pragyastra .
-- To learn more about the project and Team pragyastra chack the links below.
+- To learn more about the project and Team pragyastra check the links below.

 <br />